-This post originally appeared in 2014 on my Magpie Marketing blog.
-However, the content is just as relevant today… so here it is again!
+This post originally appeared in 2014… however, the content is just as relevant today… so I’ve updated this post!

 The group was full of passionate, intense, turbo-charged type-A personalities.
 While a small group in an arguably small (but thriving) community, few knew one another or had crossed paths prior to the first gathering.